-Table VI shows classification results for three methods - Hershel+, the partial EM framework without loss updates (24), and the full algorithm from Theorem 2.
-Not surprisingly, Hershel+ again struggles to recover α , even when its classification accuracy is pretty high.
-Omission of (24) does create challenges for partial EM, where in all four cases it produces worse results than Hershel+.
+Hershel+ again struggles to recover α , even when its classification accuracy is pretty high.
+Omission of (16) does create challenges for partial EM, where in all four cases it produces worse results than Hershel+.
 On the other hand, the full algorithm improves accuracy and delivers the exact α despite complex underlying network conditions.
-The corresponding distributions q_k^{∞} are shown in Table VII.
-They all match ground-truth q_k with high precision.